Offering High-Protein Chocolate as a Healthy Snack

 Reduce sugar content

 Adding Laktein WPC 80 to chocolate allows manufacturers to decrease sugar content.
-Indeed, part of the sugar can be replaced by proteins, as it contains lactose; which corresponds to the sugar reduction trend.
+Indeed, Lactalis Ingredients as Whey protein Manufacturer offers Laktein which can replace a part of sugar as it contains lactose; which corresponds to the sugar reduction trend.

 Help positioning on clean label

 Nowadays, the consumer demand can be summarized by a simple recipe made from few ingredients which are natural, healthy and processed with more transparency and traceability.
 That is why, Laktein WPC 80 which can be labelled as “milk proteins”, allows a clean label positioning.

 High-protein products are a growing market which recently opened to a large number of consumers.
 Awareness of these consumers is one of the main reasons, because protein is an essential nutrient, sought and recognized by them as being positive for health.
 Even conscientious people looking for healthy eating and an active lifestyle still love indulgent food.
 That is why; enriching a gourmet product with proteins, through chocolate, will meet their needs: it is the idea of healthy snacking (high in proteins, low in sugars with clean labelling).
 To answer these challenges, Laktein WPC 80 is a clean-taste whey protein optimized to be used in chocolate.
 Finally, high-protein chocolate could find big interests in all products containing chocolate but also in coating for chocolate bars as an example.